mayank-m-sharma/social-media-app-MERN/README.md

-# This Project is currently under development!.
+# This Project is currently under development! 💀

 ## Present Issues -
 * Changed profile images not showing in posts